Exclusive: U.S. to allow companies to work with Huawei on 5G standards - sources

-(Reuters) - The United States will amend its prohibitions on U.S. companies doing business with China’s Huawei [HWT.UL] to allow them to work together in standards setting for next-generation 5G networks, according to people familiar with the matter.
+(Reuters) - The United States will amend its prohibitions on U.S. companies doing business with China’s Huawei to allow them to work together in standards setting for next-generation 5G networks, according to people familiar with the matter.

 The U.S. Commerce Department and other agencies signed off on the rule change, and it is awaiting publication in the Federal Register, the people said.